 - These locations operate under a Franchise Agreement with College Hunks Hauling Junk and pay royalties, First Contact Sales & Loyalty Center fees, and Brand Development Fees on the same basis as franchisees.

-- These operations are both “absentee owner” businesses, meaning they both have full-time general managers operating the business.
+- These operations are both “absentee owner” businesses, meaning they all have full-time general managers operating the business.

 - Unless otherwise specified, “Gross Sales” or “Gross Revenue” means the actual gross revenues billed to clients or what would have been billed to clients if payment had been collected for products and services, plus any other revenue derived from the operation of the business.